Pathoschild/smapi-mod-dump/source/Quest Framework/docs/content-pack-guide.md

 Action name     | Description
 --------------- | -----------
 Complete        | Complete the quest
-Remove          | Remove the quest from player's questlog (without completion, just remove) CheckIfComplete | Handles completion checker and complete the quest if inner quest conditions are met.
+Remove          | Remove the quest from player's questlog (quest is not considered complete, just removed) CheckIfComplete | Handles completion checker and complete the quest if inner quest conditions are met.
-Accept          | Accept this quest and add it to player's quest log as new.
+Accept          | Accept this quest and add it to player's quest log as new quest (has the sign new in quest log).

 ### Hook types

+Some hook types has own specific conditions.
+See them bellow.
+**NOTE:** For specialized hook type's conditions you cant't use the negation `not:` prefix.
+This prefix is only for [common conditions](common-environment-conditions) and for global custom conditions.

 #### Location